Best Airline for Safety Demonstration Videos [Currently in Use]: Virgin America

 The "Diet Detective," set out last year to determine which major North American airlines serve food that's actually worth its weight in calories.
 His findings showed that Virgin America offers (for purchase) the most nutritionally balanced meals and snacks.

-Click on the thumbnail below to view the larger image.
+Click on the thumbnail above to view the larger image.